Search by Keyword

 Also released on September 9th, 2009, in promotion of the remastered Beatles catalog, the "09.09.09 Sampler" was distributed to retailers and radio programmers, "Things We Said Today" being featured therein.
 This has become quite the find for collectors."

 Not to be forgotten are two releases of the song by Paul McCartney as performed live during his "World Tour" of September 1989 through July 1990.
 The albums "Tripping The Live Fantastic" and "Tripping The Live Fantastic: Highlights!" contain the song.
-In additon, the song is featured as the b-side of the Capitol 1993 jukebox single "Biker Like An Icon."
+In additon, the live acoustic rendition of "Things We Said Today" recorded during Paul's "MTV Unplugged" concert on January 25th, 1991, as detailed above, is featured as the b-side of the Capitol 1993 jukebox single "Biker Like An Icon, which was released on white vinyl.

 Live Performances

 As was the usual practice, The Beatles would focus on promoting both sides of a newly released single with radio, television and concert appearances.
-This started with filming mimed performances of the song on the British TV show "Top Of The Pops" on July 7th, 1964, which didn't get aired until July 29th, 1964.
+This started with filming mimed performances of the song on the British TV show "Top Of The Pops" on July 7th, 1964 at Lime Grove Studios in West London, which didn't get aired until July 29th, 1964.
 In between these two dates, they mimed the song live on "Lucky Stars (Summer Spin)" on July 11th, 1964.
 Then they actually performed the song (rather than miming it) on the live British television show "Big Night Out" on July 19th, 1964.

 They added "Things We Said Today" to their concert performances when they started their first extensive American tour on August 19th, 1964 at the Cow Palace in San Francisco, California.
 Upon finding out that the song was not the b-side to "A Hard Day's Night" in America, George began to introduce the song by saying "I think it's on a new album over here," which happened to be called "Something New."

-An interesting note is that, during the entire performance life of the song, The Beatles chose to chop off the final eight measures of the last verse, jumping right to the conclusion.
+An interesting note is that, during the entire performance life of the song, The Beatles chose to chop off the final eight measures of the last verse, jumping directly to it's conclusion.
 Although no explanation has even been given, they obviously didn't want the song to "go on and on," this becoming the final phrase of the song.

 Conclusion